DarynBang/Math2Tex_MathOCR/README.md

 **Computational Constraints:** Calculating the BLEU score is currently omitted during the training loop as it is computationally expensive given my current hardware resources.

-## 🛠️ Repository Structure
+## 🛠️ General (simplified) Repository Structure
-preprocessing.py: Logic for image normalization and filtering.
+- data/preprocessing.py: Logic for image normalization and filtering.
 - models/: Contains the various Encoder and Transformer Decoder scripts.
 - train.py: The main training and fine-tuning loop.
 - webapp.py: Streamlit application for real-time inference.